Skip to main content

 Where DIY Saves Real Money

-The cosmetic tasks listed earlier — painting, accessories, mirrors, shelving — are genuinely cost-effective to do yourself.
+The cosmetic tasks listed earlier, painting, accessories, mirrors, shelving, are genuinely cost-effective to do yourself.
 A painter will charge $800 to $1,500 to paint a bathroom.
 If you are comfortable with a roller and brush, that is real money saved.
 Same for accessories: a plumber who installs a towel rail will charge at least one hour of labour plus a callout fee, and a towel rail is a three-bolt job.

 Where the Maths Gets Complicated

 The bigger variable is the consequence of mistakes.
 A waterproofing job that costs $1,500 to $3,000 done correctly by a licensed waterproofer produces a compliant bathroom.
 A bathroom tiled over non-compliant waterproofing is a ticking clock.
-When that clock runs out, you are looking at a full strip-out and redo at minimum.

 What You Actually Get with a Professional Builder